 - revised at the 46th Session of Council, approved by the General Assembly 31 Aug 2021

-- revised at the 48th Session of Council, submitted for approval to the GA on 4 September 2022
+- revised at the 48th Session of Council, approved by the GA on 4 September 2022

 Composition of the Council